Can a Student Loan Refinance Make Homes More Affordable?

 Deferments – Deferment means you are not required to make payments on your student loan.
 However, unless you have a federally-subsidized loan, interest will continue to accrue during the deferment period and your balance will increase.
 Deferment is generally available for graduate students, those in the military and the unemployed.
 Once the deferment ends, repayment resumes.

-If you consider a student loan refinance, always make sure you obtain a clear benefit, such as a lower monthly payment, a lower interest rate or less debt.
+Are you considering a student loan refinance?
+If so, it is important to learn how before beginning your journey.
+It’s also crucial to be sure you obtain a clear benefit, such as a lower monthly payment, a lower interest rate or less debt.
 Ask about fees and charges and consider all the alternatives available to you.